-Marie Osmond Breaks Silence On New Hosting Gig On ‘The Talk:’ ‘I Am Thrilled to Now Call This My Day Job’
+Marie Osmond Breaks Silence On New Hosting Gig On ‘The Talk:’ ‘I Am Thrilled To Now Call This My Day Job’

 This Fall marks a new chapter for singer Marie Osmond.

-After rumors had been swirling that the “Paper Roses” singer was the front runner to replace Sara Gilbert on The Talk, both CBS and Osmond herself confirmed that the rumors were in fact true in statements earlier today.
+After rumors had been swirling that the “Paper Roses” singer was the front runner to replace Sara Gilbert on The Talk, both CBS and Osmond herself confirmed that the rumors were, in fact, true in statements earlier today.
 According to People, Marie will join Sheryl Underwood, Carrie Ann Inaba, Sharon Osbourne, and Eve on The Talk in the show’s 10th season this coming September.

 Osmond shared a statement with fans, expressing her excitement for the new chapter in her life.